countr/countr/docs/commands.md

 - [c!resetscore](#cresetscore): Reset a member's or multiple members' score.
 - [c!set](#cset): Set the count.
 - [c!setscore](#csetscore): Set a member's score
-- [c!timeoutrole](#ctimeoutrole): Set a timeout role, so when someone counts &lt;fail amount&gt; times wrong within &lt;time&gt; seconds, they will get the role.
+- [c!timeoutrole](#ctimeoutrole): Set a timeout role, so when someone counts <fail amount> times wrong within <time> seconds, they will get the role.
 Works best if you deny the role access to the channel.
 - [c!toggle](#ctoggle): Manage modules you can enable or disable in your server.
 - [c!unlink](#cunlink): Unlink the current counting channel.